Afterglow

 Triage#

-A Tinder-style swipe.
+A card-stack swipe.
 Left to forget, right to keep, up to favorite.
 The Vision framework quietly skips blurs and burst duplicates so the rhythm stays calm — you’re not punished by a wall of near-identical RAW shots from a single afternoon.
 Smart Sort surfaces similar, blurry, or overexposed shots first, so the early swipes feel productive without feeling brutal.

 Grace#